Mickie4/Milestone-Project1/README.md

 # Scalability
 •	The option to change the content into a different language (Spanish)
-•	A section to register for the Newsletter
-•	An ecommerce site for selling photography.
+•	Adding an ecommerce page for selling photography.
+•   An automatic booking system where customers can reserve slots of the day for a session.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - Boostrap
     - I used this framework to build the website https://getbootstrap.com/